lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.french.txt

 ------------------------------------------------------------------------
 HISTORY
 ------------------------------------------------------------------------
+Version 0.4:
+- Edwin's dialogue about scrying pool scene should close propely.

 Version 0.3:
 - French version added, by JohnBob!
 - "Add stat-based observations and options": Info about fallen paladin Dauston should be available if Corwin joins the party at first camp, too.